Mangopay/cardregistration-js-kit/README.md

+# :warning: Deprecated

+This SDK is deprecated as of July 21, 2023 and will no longer be maintained or supported.

+We recommend upgrading to our new [Javascript Vault SDK](https://www.npmjs.com/package/@mangopay/vault-sdk) instead.
+The new SDK provides the same functionality of [card registration flow](https://mangopay.com/docs/endpoints/direct-card-payins#card-registration-object), with Typescript language support., better performance, and continued support.

+For details on upgrading from this SDK to the new SDK, please visit our [Vault SDK integration guide](https://mangopay.com/docs/sdk/vault-web).

+If you have any other questions around this deprecation, please reach out to our team via the [Hub](https://hub.mangopay.com/)

 MANGOPAY Card Registration JavaScript Kit  [![Build Status](https://travis-ci.org/Mangopay/cardregistration-js-kit.svg?branch=master)](https://travis-ci.org/Mangopay/cardregistration-js-kit)
 =================================================
 MANGOPAY CardRegistration JavaScript Kit is a client library designed to take care of the card registration process.